why Zynga Inc. [ZNGA] is a Good Choice for Investors After New Price Target of $12.17

-Zynga Inc. [NASDAQ: ZNGA] price surged by 3.06 percent to reach at $0.26.
+Zynga Inc. [NASDAQ: ZNGA] traded at a high on 08/27/21, posting a 2.74 gain after which it closed the day’ session at $9.00.
 The company report on August 10, 2021 that Zynga’s Magical Match-3 Mobile Game Harry Potter: Puzzles & Spells Invites Players to Join Together for New In-Game Event Series, Club Challenge.

 Special Recurring Event Summons Clubmates to New, Interactive Map, Where Players Can Team Up to Overcome Dangers and Uncover Rare Magical Artefacts.